gretazella/DRiFT/README.md

-# DRiFT: Debate on Reddit Involving Food Transition
+# DRIFT: Debate on Reddit Involving Food Transition
 or DAIReS: Dairy Alternatives in Reddit Subs

 Repository for the paper: "Dairy Milk" or "Plant-based Milk”?
 Language Shifts as a Thermometer of Social Change.